Amos Elon: Views on Zionism

-In 1975, Elon wrote an admiring if critical biography of Theodor Herzl, the founder of Zionism, but later grew disillusioned.
+In 1975, Elon wrote an admiring if critical biography of Theodor Herzl, but later grew disillusioned.
 In a 2002 essay for The New York Review of Books, he heavily criticized Israeli settlements in the West Bank, saying: "Imagine the effect on the peace process in Northern Ireland if the British government continued moving thousands of Protestants from Scotland into Ulster and settling them, at government expense, on land confiscated from Irish Catholics...
 With few exceptions, the settlements have not made Israel more 'secure', as was sometimes claimed; they have made Israel less secure."
 In a 2004 interview with journalist Ari Shavit, he stated that Zionism had "exhausted itself" and that he had come to consider the Israeli occupation of the West Bank and Gaza as "perhaps the least successful attempt at colonialism that I can think of.
 This is the crappiest colonial regime that I can think of in the modern age."

 Personal life

 In 1961, Elon married Beth Drexler, a New York-born literary agent, with whom he had one daughter, Danae, a documentary filmmaker based in Montreal, Quebec.
 In the 1990s, he began to spend much of his time in Italy.
 In 2004, he sold his home in Jerusalem and moved there permanently, citing disillusionment with developments in Israel since 1967.

-Elon died of leukemia on May 25, 2009 in Borgo a Buggiano in Tuscany, aged 82.
+Elon died of leukemia on 25 May 2009 in Borgo a Buggiano in Tuscany, aged 82.
 In 2005, his daughter Danae produced a biographical film about him, entitled Another Road Home.